Loan Shark Harassment 101: How to Get Out of Their Grip and Live to Tell the Tale

 - Avoid gambling excessively and seek help and counselling if you have become a compulsive gambler.

 Nip it in the bud before it’s too late.
-Never, under any circumstances deal with loan sharks.
+Never, under any circumstances deal with loan shark in Singapore.